Here's why you shouldn't be afraid to set up offshore

 Going offshore can be scary, especially if you live in the US or the UK.
-You want relief from high taxes at home, and you check out offshore destinations with low or zero tax regimes.
-You may have also seen negative news reports about big corporations using tax havens to avoid paying taxes back home.
+You are searching for relief from the high taxes at home, and you check out offshore destinations with low or zero tax regimes.
+While doing so you come across negative news reports about big corporations using tax havens to avoid paying taxes back home.
 You hesitate and ask: is it legal to go offshore?
 The answer is yes, if you do it properly.

 It is perfectly legal to move your family outside of your home country and set up a business to take advantage of tax and business benefits offered by offshore jurisdictions.
-You have the right to enhance the value of your property and the right to improve its protection, if you play by the rules of that jurisdiction and abide by its laws.
-Each jurisdiction has different rules and laws, so do your research!
+You have the right to enhance the value of your property and the right to improve it's protection, if you play by the rules of that jurisdiction and abide by its laws - so do your research!

 Going offshore can give you access to investment and business opportunities that may not be available in your home country.
 In a global economy, international investments allow you to diversify and reduce your portfolio risk.
 Some business owners and entrepreneurs set up a physical presence offshore which helps them grow their businesses internationally.